Subscribe for exclusive free stuff!

 Germany’s Greatest Landmarks: Castles, Cliffs, and Bucket List Tips

-Germany is packed with landmarks—some grand, some quirky, and some that seem like they exist purely to challenge your leg muscles.
+Germany is packed with landmarks.
+Some grand, some quirky, and some that seem like they exist purely to challenge your leg muscles.
 From castles that inspired Disney to mysterious rock formations that look like a giant’s discarded playthings, here’s your essential guide to Germany’s most impressive (and occasionally odd) landmarks.

 Collage of famous landmarks in Germany